bertofurth/motion/README.md

 ### Extra stream types
 As per the previous idea, it might be possible to create extra stream types using different properties.
-For example the normal stream might have no rotation but "stream2" may have 90 degree rotation.
+For example, the normal stream might have no rotation but "stream2" may have 90 degree rotation.